JanTruchly/dashboard/README.md

 My final project is Poker

 ## How to play
--When you start the program the dealer goes first then Its your turn -On your turn there will be a table with all the things you can do -In the table the two option are hit or stand
+- When you start the program the dealer goes first then Its your turn
+- On your turn there will be a table with all the things you can do
+- In the table the two option are hit or stand
--To pick an option you need to type it
+- To pick an option you need to type it
--When you type hit you will draw a card from the deck ranging from ace to 10 -Ace being 1 or 11
+- When you type hit you will draw a card from the deck ranging from ace to 10
+ - Ace being 1 or 11
--When you type stand you will end your turn and you will get your result -Results range from a win, a push (tie) or a lost
+- When you type stand you will end your turn and you will get your result
+ - Results range from a win, a push (tie) or a lost

  <img width="452" height="373" alt="image" src="https://github.com/user-attachments/assets/0669df17-a7a0-4a8b-b76a-1c2bd3bd38d4" />